Press Release

 Nimble in an emergency: Temporary reassignment of federally funded staff

-Currently, only state governors and tribal leaders are authorized to submit temporary reassignment requests to support a public health emergency.
+Currently, only governors and tribal leaders are authorized to submit temporary reassignment requests to support a public health emergency.
 BCHC supports reauthorizing temporary reassignment of federally funded staff in an emergency and urges modification to the provision to provide flexibility so local health departments and federal agencies may also issue and receive temporary reassignments.
 Expanding that mechanism would enable increased continuity of operations that are vital for a response.

 BCHC RECOMMENDS: HHS streamlines emergency reassignment process